 He wants the saved to show maturity before they are allowed to join the church.

-He seeks reasons to exclude more and more people from serving as deacons and leaders.
+He seeks reasons to exclude more and more people from serving as leaders.

 He wants tighter and tighter requirements for Sunday School teachers.

 He feels called to raise the bar of righteousness, by which he means making it harder and harder for people to please God.

 He loves, loves, loves our Lord’s statements like “Except your righteousness exceed that of the scribes and Pharisees, you will not enter the kingdom of heaven” (Matthew 5:20) and “Be ye therefore even as your Heavenly Father is perfect” (Matthew 5:48).

 Explain all you will about what those verses actually mean and how he is misconstruing their intent, and it falls on deaf ears.
 He knows what he knows and cares nothing for the biblical instruction from failures like you.

 Woe to the church which puts legalists in places of power within a church.